astranome/stm32basic/README.md

 ![](docs/images/lcd_test_comport.png)

 ## BASIC Language
+### Collection of BASIC programs for the memory card
+TODO

 #### based on https://github.com/robinhedwards/ArduinoBASIC
 Variables names can be up to 8 alphanumeric characters but start with a letter e.g. a, bob32 String variable names must end in $ e.g. a$, bob32$